LAVA: Explainability for Unsupervised Latent Embeddings: Methodology

 \subsubsection{AMF loss function and hyperparameters}

 The AMF loss function (Equation \ref{eq:amf_loss}) is discussed in Section \ref{sec:module_extraction}.
 Here, we provide some additional detail and motivation.

-\textbf{Different metrics of (dis)similarity.} We decided to use cosine distance for the main term of our loss function.
+\textbf{Different metrics of (dis)similarity.} We decide to use cosine distance for the main term of our loss function.
 However, a different metric (or divergence) for assessing multivariate (dis)similarity might be equally suitable, e.g., the Kullback-Leibler divergence.
-Pending further investigation, we did not assess whether the semantics of one of these might be more appropriate for our task than the other.
-Some work relating to semantics and efficiency of these metrics suggests triangular distance as a more appropriate choice in most contexts \cite{connor_tale_2016}.
+We did not find strong argumentation about whether the semantics of one of these might be more appropriate for our task than the other.
+Work relating to semantics and efficiency of these metrics also suggests ``triangular distance'' as a more appropriate choice in some contexts~\cite{connor_tale_2016}, but is seldom used in contemporary literature.

 \textbf{Up-weighing overestimation and connection to quantile regression.} The $\nu$ hyperparameter in Equation \ref{eq:amf_loss} determines how up-weighted overestimation errors will be in our loss.
 Weighing the errors is done similarly to how it is done in univariate quantile regression.
-The loss for univariate $\tau$-th quantile regression, also known as the pinball loss \cite{steinwart_estimating_2011}, is defined as:
+The loss for univariate $\tau$-th quantile regression, also known as the pinball loss~\cite{steinwart_estimating_2011}, is defined as:

 Practically speaking, univariate quantile regression produces a weighing scheme between overestimation and underestimation errors: if $\tau > 0.5$, we are less concerned with overestimating $y$ using $f(x)$, and vice versa.
 Using a $\tau = 0.5$ is equal to doing median regression, which corresponds to a regression that minimizes the mean absolute error rather than using the more standard mean squared error.
-For more intuition, we recommend reading \cite{koenker_quantile_2001} and \cite{steinwart_estimating_2011}.
+For more intuition, we refer to previous work~\cite{koenker_quantile_2001, steinwart_estimating_2011}.